muddassir235/symbolic_Integration/README.md

 #Run Code

-You can run the code directly in your brower using cpp-sheel http://cpp.sh/8csgj
+You can run the code directly in your brower using cpp-shell http://cpp.sh/8csgj